quatico-solutions/websmith/docs/write-your-own-addon.md

 ### Important Note

+- The `Transformer` is executed after all `Processors` as part of the standard TypeScript compilation.
+- All `Transformers` are merged (before, after, afterDeclarations) and executed all together once per file, not once per target.
+- The `Transformer` can modify the source code, but cannot change module dependencies or modify imports/exports.
+- The `Transformer` follows the standard TypeScript API `ts.CustomTransformers`, providing a factory that takes in a `ts.TransformationContext` and returning a Transformer for SourceFiles.

 The same TypeScript TransformerFactories we used in the `Processor` and `Generator` addons can also be used as `Transformer` addons.
-But we must keep in mind, that `Transformer` addons are executed after TypeScript has processed the structure of codee and in essence generated the D.TS file!
+But we must keep in mind, that `Transformer` addons are executed after TypeScript has processed the structure of code and in essence generated the D.TS file!
 When using a `Processor` transformer in a `Transformer` addon, the resulting transformed JavaScript code will be identical to the `Processor` addon, but because we rewrite the signature of the functions (foobar1 to barfoo1 in above examples), the generated D.TS file will no longer match.

 For the input